 *Pink curing salt, or sodium nitrite, goes by many names, such as Prague Powder #1 or DQ Curing Salt #1, and is available online and may be available at your local specialty market or butcher shop.
 If you don't have it, you can still make corned beef, but it is necessary for that vibrant pink color we associate with corned beef.
 And it adds flavor too.
 Without it the corned beef will be a dull grey color.

-2 Add about 3 Tbsp of the spice mix (reserve the rest for cooking the corned beef after it has cured), plus the half stick of cinnamon, to a gallon of water in a large pot, along with the Kosher salt, pink salt (if using), and brown sugar.
+2 Make curing brine with spices, salts, sugar, water: Add about 3 Tbsp of the spice mix (reserve the rest for cooking the corned beef after it has cured), plus the half stick of cinnamon, to a gallon of water in a large pot, along with the Kosher salt, pink salt (if using), and brown sugar.
 Bring to a boil, then remove from heat and let cool to room temperature.
 Then refrigerate until well chilled.